What is a CT scan?

 How long does a CT scan take?

 A CT scan usually takes 10-15 minutes.
-Anesthesia is required to keep your pet motionless during the study.
-However, CT is not painful, so only light anesthesia is required.
-Each CT is tailored to obtain the highest quality images with the least amount of anesthesia necessary.
+While it is painless, light anesthesia is required to keep your pet completely still during the procedure.
+Each CT is tailored to obtain the highest quality images with the least amount of time under anesthesia necessary.

 What is contrast used for and is it safe?